This page is intended as a guide to provide a little further information on the Garden Sculptures we sell, covering often asked topics.

 And if all these ideas are a littler daunting.
 Call us and let us see what we can do to help.

 This should be called a 'blog', but I think it's such a silly word!
-So I'll call it a diary, with day to day ramblings about gardening.
+So I'll call it a diary, with day to day ramblings about gardening and life.
 Hopefully, helpful, useful, and may be amusing.
 From jobs to do in the garden this week, ideas and discussions on how to, interesting plants etc and of course garden sculpture!
 This is not for experts, but for amateurs like me.
 Normally too embarrassed to even ask a question, and seemingly incapable of remembering plant names.
 Although the useful information here is, of course, sourced from experts.

 I'm hoping that us ordinary folk, will and should have the confidence to go out and do it, even if we feel we don't have a clue what we're doing, and still achieve something to be proud of!